Skip to Content

 fruit picking jobs in japan

-Fruit picking is after all a physical task, so it is vastly different from an office job.
-Your days will be spent using your strength to pick fruits, baskets and all sorts of things during working hours.
+Fruit picking is, after all, a physical task, so it is vastly different from an office job.
+Your days will be spent using your strength to pick fruits, baskets, and all sorts of things during working hours.

 You would also be required to start your day early as farm work begins before the sun rises.